bcdev/s3tbx-snow/README.md

 # S3TBX-Snow
-Processors and tools for the retrieval of snow properties within the SEOM S3-SNOW project
+Processors and tools for the retrieval of snow properties within the SEOM S3 for Snow project

 How to build
 ------------